-To manage the option go to Advanced Settings and find the Change Host Header option.
+To manage this option for the already created resource, in the Advanced settings find and enable the Change Host header option.

 curl -I -k -H "Host:cdn.site.com" https://126.96.36.199

-cdn.site.com — the host header that you specified in the Host Header option
+cdn.site.com — the header specified in the Change Host Header option

-https://site.ru — your Origin Source or origin IP
+https://site.ru — your domain name or original IP

-If you get the 400 Bad Request or 403 Forbidden response, your server cannot process the header you specified.
-You need to specify another header.
+If you received a 400 Bad Request or 403 Forbidden Response errors in a response, your server cannot process the specified header.